wandb/docs/docs/guides/integrations/nim.md

 ---
 displayed_sidebar: default
+title: NVIDIA NeMo Inference Microservice Deploy Job
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# NVIDIA NeMo Inference Microservice Deploy Job

 Deploy a model artifact from W&B to a NVIDIA NeMo Inference Microservice.
 To do this, use W&B Launch.
 W&B Launch converts model artifacts to NVIDIA NeMo Model and deploys to a running NIM/Triton server.